bowdens/COMP2511-project/UserStories.md

 ## Epic Story 1: As a player, I want to play the simple maze so that I can solve it.

-### User Story 1.1: As a player, I want to have an exit in the dungeon so that I can can complete the level
+### User Story 1.1: As a player, I want to have an exit in the dungeon so that I can can complete the level.

 #### Priority: 1

 #### Estimate: 1

 #### Acceptance Criteria:
-1. An exit must exist at the end of each simple maze
+1. An exit must exist at the end of each simple maze.
-2. When the player touches the exit, they go to the main menu (or next level?)
+2. When the player touches the exit, they are redirected to the main menu.
-3. The exit mustn't be completely sealed from the player by a permanent barrier
+3. The exit mustn't be completely sealed from the player by a permanent barrier.

-### User Story 1.2: As a player, I want there to be walls in the dungeon, so that it difficult to reach the exit
+### User Story 1.2: As a player, I want there to be walls in the dungeon, so that it difficult to reach the exit.

 #### Priority: 1

 #### Estimate: 2

 #### Acceptance Criteria:
-1. The player should never be spawned ontop of a wall block
+1. The player should never be spawned ontop of a wall block.
-2. The walls should never completely divide a player from the exit
+2. The walls should never completely divide a player from the exit.
-3. The player must not be able to walk through walls
+3. The player must not be able to walk through walls.

 ### User Story 1.3: As a player, I want to be able to move to adjacent squares that are not walled off, so that I can move around the dungeon